About Investment Benchmark Portfolios and Benchmarking

-If you're interested in having custom portfolio benchmarks created using indices represented by generic asset classes (indices), please send e-mail telling exactly what it is you want.
-It will take a few rounds of question and answer e-mails to provide you with an estimated price.
+If you're interested in having custom portfolio benchmarks created using indices represented by generic asset classes (indices), send e-mail telling exactly what it is you want.
+It will take a few rounds of question and answer e-mails to provide you with an estimated price and lead time.

-Then you'd just compare the returns to your actual after-fee investment returns and go from there.
+Then you'd just compare these returns to your actual after-fee investment portfolio returns, and go from there.

 The work you'll receive is not protected in any way, so you can reformat, update, and change anything you want to.

 All work is confidential and no information is given out to anyone without your permission, period.

 Why rack your brains and spend way too much time and money over this?
 Just let us do it!

 If you value your time at $100 per hour, then it's going cost you over $1,000 just to figure out how to do it right.
 Then that's assuming you already have the $750 a year investment database software needed to do the work.
 Then you'll have to do the work, fix mistakes, check everything, format, etc. So if you do it yourself, then you're looking at a total price tag of over $3,000 just to do one simple benchmarking job.

 We can usually perform this work for you for one tenth to one fifth of that cost.